dotCMS/com.dotcms.dotsaml/README.md

-## OSGI implementaion of the SAML plugin
+## OSGI Based SAML Provider
-## This osgi plugin is shipped with dotCMS and can be accessed and managed using the Apps functionality in dotCMS
+### This osgi plugin is shipped with dotCMS and can be accessed and managed using the Apps functionality in dotCMS

 This plugin allows to modify the authentication process in DOTCMS using the Open SAML 3 (Security Assertion Markup Language) protocols for